Rosalba Neri

-Rosalba Neri (born 19 June 1939) is a retired Italian actress.
+Rosalba Neri (born 19 June 1938) is a retired Italian actress.

 Early life

 Born in Forlì, Emilia-Romagna, Italy, Neri was regarded for her beauty even in youth, winning a beauty pageant when she was still young.
-Eventually pursuing an acting career, she attended the Centro Sperimentale di Cinematografia (Center for Experimental Cinematography) in Rome, graduating in 1959.
+Eventually pursuing an acting career, she attended the Centro Sperimentale di Cinematografia (Centre for Experimental Cinematography) in Rome, graduating in 1959.
 She also received an offer to attend the Actors Studio in the United States, but did not accept.

 Career

 She made her film debut in 1958 in the film Mogli pericolose.
-She is uncredited in this comedy which was directed by Luigi Comencini.
+She is uncredited in this comedy, which was directed by Luigi Comencini.
 Her second film role was in Roberto Rossellini's prize-winning drama Era notte a Roma in 1960.

 Historical roles

 In 1960, she appeared in two sword and sandal films set in the Ancient world.
 The first was Il Sepolcro dei Re (AKA Cleopatra's Daughter or The Tomb of the King).
 This film tells the story of Nemorat, an Egyptian pharaoh who was instrumental in the creation of the pyramids of Giza due to the intrigues surrounding his death and entombment.

 The second was Raoul Walsh's Esther and the King (1960), starring Joan Collins as the Biblical Jewish Queen.
 Rosalba played Keresh and was assassinated by someone who mistook her for the Queen.
 Because of her dark, sultry beauty, Rosalba was often a natural fit to play certain legendary characters.

-She was Ramses' intended bride in the Hercules Adventure, Il leone di Tebe (The Lion of Thebes) in 1966.
+She was Ramses' intended bride in the Hercules Adventure, Il leone di Tebe (The Lion of Thebes) in 1964.
 She played Delilah, the Biblical beauty who was the downfall of the Old Testament hero, Samson, in I Grandi Condottieri (The Great Guides) (1965).
 She returned to the genre in The Arena (1974).

 Although starring roles were few and far between for Neri, she worked steadily throughout the 1960s/70s in supporting and sometimes, nondescript roles, such as her turn as a harem girl in El Cid (1961).

 Spy films

-Neri had quite a few roles in Eurospy intrigue films, often playing a less than saintly character.
+Neri had quite a few roles in Eurospy intrigue films, often playing a less-than-saintly character.
 She was Faddja in 1965's Superseven Chiama Cairo (Superseven Calls on Cairo), one of the dangerous women that the spy, a James Bond-like character, comes into contact with.
 Also in 1965, she appeared in Due Mafiosi contro Goldginger (Two Mafiosi Against Goldfinger).

 In 1967, she was Amalia in Password: Uccidete Agente Gordon (Password: Kill Agent Gordon).
-The same year she played her first part for Spanish director Jess Franco in a spy film send-up done in comic book style, Lucky, the Inscrutable, starring Ray Danton.
-In the following year she appeared in OSS 117 - Double Agent (1968).
+The same year, she played her first part for Spanish director Jess Franco in a spy film send-up done in comic book style, Lucky, the Inscrutable, starring Ray Danton.
+In the following year, she appeared in OSS 117 - Double Agent (1968).